 Before heading to the beach, put the printed pass or receipt on the dashboard of your vehicle.
-If you have an annual pass, be sure it is affixed inside of your windshield or it will not be considered valid.
-The proper location for the annual pass decal is the lower left of the windshield on the driver side of the vehicle.
+If you have an annual pass, it must be permanently affixed to the lower left side of your windshield or it will not be considered valid.

 Find more information, visit https://www.alapark.com/parks/gulf-state-park/beaches.

 UPDATED FAQS - APRIL 24, 2021: Updated Polices and FAQ - Gulf State Park Beach Parking